i-m-iron-man/Foragax/README.md

-# Forajax
+# Foragax
-A multi-Agent RL framework for foraging based on Jax
+An Agent based Modelling framework based on JAX